29_35x90 knx_35x90

-When all the kids and their pillow cases full of candy start bugging you, just remember this: You can get into places that they can’t.
+When all the kids and their pillow cases full of candy start bugging you, just remember this: You can get into places that they can't.
 With that in mind, these are the best places in Orange County to enjoy a good haunted house this Halloween season.
 Blood, gore, special effects and fountains of blood await you at these horrific locales.
-Some are even designated as actual haunted spots, so the creepy factor ratchets up a few notches on all hallows eve.
+Some are even designated as actual haunted spots, so the creepy factor ratchets up a few notches on All Hallows Eve.

 Queen Mary’s Dark Harbor